David Sims (biologist)

 He works in the field of animal ecology researching movements, behaviour and conservation of sharks.
 Research has estimated global spatial overlap of sharks and fisheries, climate change impacts on fishes, identified common patterns of behaviour (scaling laws) across phyla and informed conservation of threatened species.

 Background

 He gained a PhD in animal behaviour in 1994 under the supervision of Quentin Bone FRS at the Marine Biological Association.
 Between 1994 and 1995 Sims did postdoctoral research on physiology of fish behaviour with Paul L.R.
 Andrews and J. Z. Young FRS after which he was lecturer in marine biology at the University of Plymouth.
 Between 1998 and 2000 he was lecturer in the Zoology Department at the University of Aberdeen before becoming a Research Fellow at the Marine Biological Association Laboratory in Plymouth in 2000.

+He was made Senior Research Fellow at the Marine Biological Association in 2005, became a professor in 2008, and in 2012 was appointed jointly as professor at the University of Southampton.